 In Chengdu, you’re not just contending with the sweltering heat – its position in the Sichuan basin means the humidity intensifies the 30ºC weather.

-The locals like to eat chillies, and plenty of it, every day.
-According to the Taoism beliefs that’s long been fostered in the region, the heat of the chillies helps to counter the effects of the humidity.
+The locals enjoy everything with a healthy dose of chillies.
+It’s thought the heat of the chillies helps to counter the effects of the humidity.
 It’s an Yin and Yang thing.

-If sweating to the fiery touch of the chilli on your tongue isn’t your thing then you must try sipping tea in one of Chengdu’s many parks.
-From sun up to sun down, it’s always busy in the summer.
+If sweating because of the heat on your skin and the heat on your tongue isn’t your thing then you must try sipping tea in one of Chengdu’s many parks.
+From sun up to sun down, it’s always busy in the summer months.

-For around RMB$20, you can spend a whole day nursing a constantly replenished cup of loose leaf tea, play mahjong or read under the cooling shade of the dense foliage overhead as the cicadas sing their brave song.
+For around RMB$20, you can spend a whole day nursing a cup of loose leaf tea.
+It’s continuously topped up with hot water by the attendant, while you play mahjong or read under the cooling shade of the dense foliage.

 Want in?
 Check out my guide to tea in Chengdu for Lonely Planet here.